The Maldives re-opened to international and domestic travel on the 15th July 2020 (Updated 5 Oct 21)

 Name of the passenger, Name and address of the testing laboratory, Type of test stated as a PCR test and the Date and time of the test and the result

-Tourists will have to complete a health declaration form.
+Visitors will also have to complete a health declaration form.

-Split-Stays are permitted between all tourist establishments that meet all compulsory requirements under the Split-Stay guideline approved by the local Health Protection Agency.
+Split-Stays (2 different places to stay like a liveaboard followed by a resort) are permitted between all tourist establishments that meet all compulsory requirements under the Split-Stay guideline approved by the local Health Protection Agency.

-Requests for approval of these Split-Stays should be submitted to the Ministry of Tourism two days prior to the traveling date.
+Requests for approval of these Split-Stays should be submitted to the Ministry of Tourism two days prior to the traveling date and will be arranged by the first place you stay.

 All visitors to the Maldives are encouraged to install the contact tracing application ‘Trace Ekee’ upon or before arrival into the country.